epfl-ada/ada-2023-project-thedogues1815/README.md

     - *Used in part I & II*
 1. *Conspiracy_dataset:* We parsed the links on the Wikipedia [template conspiracy theory page](https://en.wikipedia.org/wiki/Template:Conspiracy_theories), which unify links to all pages related to fake news and conspiracy theories across time.
 It gives us a representative look at global fake news and conspiracy theory attention on Wikipedia during the lockdown.
     - *Used in part I, II, III*
-2. *COVID_misinformation:* For fake news more oriented towards COVID, we parsed the [COVID-19 misinformation page](https://en.wikipedia.org/wiki/COVID-19_misinformation) and extracted the article links from each paragraph, and associated them with their original part title, and paragraph subtitle to later apply the bag of word method for news classification.
+2. *COVID_misinformation:* For fake news more oriented towards COVID, we parsed the [COVID-19 misinformation page](https://en.wikipedia.org/wiki/COVID-19_misinformation) and extracted the articles referenced inside of each paragraph, and associated them with their original part title, and paragraph subtitle to later apply the bag of word method for news classification.
     - *Used in part II*
 3. *News_dataset_cl:* This dataset is used to introduce a link between Wikipedia viewcounts and media attention on various misinformation subjects.
 It comes from the paper [MM-COVID: A Multilingual and Multimodal Data Repository for Combating COVID-19 Disinformation](https://arxiv.org/abs/2011.04088) which provides a multilingual fake news dataset, their claim, and the publishing dates of articles.
     - *Used in part I & II*
 4. *Mobility_2020-2022:* We used the mobility time series to extract the important mobility restriction periods.
 We can then use this to identify the link between the different phases of mobility restrictions and use this for the difference in differences method.
     - *Used in part III*
-5. *Multi_lang_COVID_misinformation:* We apply the function and preprocessing developed for the COVID_misinformation part and apply it to COVID misinformation pages in French, Italian, Spanish, Arab, German, Portuguese, Russian, and Chinese.
+5. *Multi_lang_COVID_misinformation:* We apply the function developed for the COVID_misinformation dataset to parse wikipedia pages (extraction of links and the section to which they belong) and apply it to COVID misinformation pages in [French](https://fr.wikipedia.org/wiki/D%C3%A9sinformation_sur_la_pand%C3%A9mie_de_Covid-19#D%C3%A9sinformation_des_gouvernements_et_dirigeants), [Italian](https://it.wikipedia.org/wiki/Disinformazione_sul_SARS-CoV-2), Spanish, Arab, German, Portuguese, Russian, and Chinese.
 We then translated all the part titles and subtitles and used the Wikipedia API to identify the English version of the articles referenced in the other language pages.
 This allows us to create a common ground to compare the overlap of referenced articles across languages and to study interest in COVID-19 Fake News across multiple languages.
+    - The links of equivalent articles are inside of the "Full Links English" column.
+If no equivalent is found, the original link is still added to the "Full Links English column".
+This means that the column is constituted of the english wikipedia links for all articles which had an english equivalent, and of the original wikipedia links for all the articles which had no english equivalent

 ### **Methodology & Analysis:**